MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-invitations-security-model.md

 # PlayFab Party invitations and the security model

 > [!IMPORTANT]
-> This feature is currently in **Private Preview**.
+> This feature is currently in **Preview**.
+It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
->
-> Access to this feature is restricted to select titles, with SDKs available for Windows 10 PCs and Xbox One.
-Interoperable SDKs for iOS and Android are available now.
-If you are interested in this feature, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).
+> PlayFab customers in the Indie, Pro, and Enterprise tiers can access the Matchmaking and Party previews automatically through Game Manager.
+Xbox managed partners are also invited for the preview in the free tier and can get a preview access code from your Microsoft developer partner manager.

 ## Overview